ghanashyambudhathoki01/JavaScript-Learning-Journey/README.md

 [![Status](https://img.shields.io/badge/Status-Ongoing-blue?style=flat-square)]()

 Welcome to my personal **JavaScript Learning Journey** repository!
-This is where I document my progress as I dive into the world of JavaScript—from basic syntax and logic to DOM manipulation and backend development with Node.js.
+This is where I document my progress as I dive into the world of JavaScript from basic syntax and logic to DOM manipulation and backend development with Node.js.

 ---